Jiamian-Wang/Jiamian-Wang.github.io/_pages/about.md

 ## News

+2024.02: **[CVPR'24]** One paper on multi-modality text-video retrieval paper is accepted by CVPR'24🎊🎊🎉🎉.
+Final draft, pre-trained models, training and evaluation code will soon be released!

 2024.02: I will serve as a reviewer for ECCV 2024.

 2023.11: I will serve as a reviewer for CVPR 2024.